-If you operate any share incentive arrangement or have issued shares, granted options or made other forms of share or loan note award to directors and/or employees during the 2016/17 tax year you must report such activity to HM Revenue & Customs by 24 August 2017.
-This deadline has been extended from 6 July 2017 because issues with the ERS online system had prevented some returns from being accepted.
-HMRC has confirmed that these issues have been resolved but has nevertheless extended the filing deadline as confirmed in the latest employment related securities bulletin.
+If you operate any share incentive arrangement or have issued shares, granted options or made other forms of share or loan note award to directors and/or employees during the 2017/18 tax year you must report such activity to HM Revenue & Customs by 6 July 2018.

 Method of reporting

 Relevant employee share related/ other activity must be reported to HMRC on the appropriate return through the PAYE Online service.

 Before returns can be filed online, employers must register their arrangements with HMRC via the PAYE Online service.
 The registration process will generate a unique registration number which is needed to submit the relevant return.
 It is therefore recommended that employers register as soon as possible (to the extent that this has not already been done) to ensure that they are in a position to meet the deadline.